plantineers/esp-gateway/Readme.md

 ### serial-forwarder
 1. `cd serial-forwarder`
+2. Install espmonitor via `cargo install espmonitor`
-2. `cargo run --release` to build and run the serial-forwarder
+3. `cargo run --release` to build and run the serial-forwarder

 ## Adapting for your own use case

 If you want to reuse this code for your own use case, you need to change the following things:

-1. Change the data structures in `src/main.rs` to match your own data
+Change the data structures in `esp-firmware/src/main.rs` and `serial-forwarder` to match your own data
-2. Encode the data sent by your other ESP using the rust postcard library
-3. Adapt serial-forwarder to your own use case

 ## Example Output

 ![Example Output](example.png)